 During the dark years of the Nerich reign, few men were feared more than the vicious Peer “Mountain” Nerich.
 As the commander of the castle dungeons he became the most experienced and gruesome torturer the Mures Valley has ever seen.
 As the nephew of Lord Gregorius, he obeyed his uncle and master in every task.
 He happily did his work with great joy and fantasy.
 His methods ripped many soul apart, making them scream of agony, suffering in both body and mind.

 His methods of torture were many, some aimed at the mind and soul and many at the flesh and gut of his subjects.
 But at his worst he ripped it all apart, sucking and squeezing every trace of life out of his victim.
 The agony of the victims lasted for days, or maybe weeks, before the relief of death.
-One could tell Peer both true and false, good or evil, but his would not stop, and ones body were mistreated until the very end.
-The very fear of The Mountain made the Mures town folk silent and submissive.
+One could tell Peer both true and false, good or evil, but his work would not stop, and ones body and mind were mistreated until the very end.
+The very fear of Peer made the Mures town folk silent and submissive.

 The Mures town folk still dread Peer Nerich and his wicked ways, although he is believed dead.
 But his body was never found after the Krim uprising, and there is whispers that his evil soul still lurk in the darkest forests, waiting for a new opportunity to serve his master and rule the Mures Valley.

 It is still said that his blood was not red, but black as the darkest moonless night.

 Adrŷan Nerich – Historian – Targu Mures Historical Society

 One thought on “Peer Nerich – A Soul of Eternal Violence”